microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 ## Configure debug settings

-Next, we'll configure VS Code to launch gdb when we press *F5* to debug the program.
+Next, we'll configure VS Code to launch gdb when we press *`kb(workbench.action.debug.start)`* to debug the program.
 Note that the program name `helloworld.out` matches what we specified in `tasks.json`.

 By default, the C++ extension adds a breakpoint to the first line of `main`.
 The `stopAtEntry` value is set to `true` to cause the debugger to stop on that breakpoint.
 You can set this to `false` if you prefer to ignore it.